Aromanian National Day

-According to the historian Nikola Minov, the recognition of the Ullah Millet was a diplomatic defeat for Greece, which is why pro-Greek Aromanians refuse to celebrate a day that symbolizes a defeat for their perceived "motherland".
-Another reason may be the fact that the Ullah Millet was established by a Turkish Ottoman Sultan, causing his word to not be widely accepted or respected due to the bad relations between Greece and Turkey.
+According to the historian Nikola Minov, the recognition of the Ullah millet was a diplomatic defeat for Greece, which is why pro-Greek Aromanians refuse to celebrate a day that symbolizes a defeat for their perceived "motherland".
+Another reason may be the fact that the Ullah millet was established by a Turkish Ottoman Sultan, causing his word to not be widely accepted or respected due to the bad relations between Greece and Turkey.

-In North Macedonia however, the holiday is known as the "National Day of the Vlachs" (Национален ден на Власите) and it has been congratulated by North Macedonian officials such as the Macedonian Prime Minister Nikola Gruevski or the President of North Macedonia Stevo Pendarovski.
+In North Macedonia however, the holiday is known as the "National Day of the Vlachs" (Национален ден на Власите) and it has been congratulated by officials such as the former Macedonian Prime Minister Nikola Gruevski or the former President of North Macedonia Stevo Pendarovski.
 In fact, it is an official public holiday in North Macedonia since 2007 and a non-working day for Macedonian citizens of Aromanian ethnicity according to a 2007 law issued by the Ministry of Labour and Social Policy of North Macedonia.

 Furthermore, in Romania, the Balkan Romanianness Day (Ziua Românității Balcanice) was established in 2021 as a holiday in the country to be celebrated every 10 May.
 This day is also meant to be a holiday for the Aromanians, but also for the Megleno-Romanians and the Istro-Romanians, albeit in the perspective that these three peoples are Romanian subgroups living south of the Danube.
-In the Balkan Romanianness Day, the establishment of the Ullah Millet is also celebrated, but in this case, the date of the holiday is based on the Old Style, as Romania only adopted the Gregorian calendar in 1919.
+In the Balkan Romanianness Day, the establishment of the Ullah millet is also celebrated, but in this case, the date of the holiday is based on the Old Style, as Romania only adopted the Gregorian calendar in 1919.
 Later in the same year, it was proposed that the Aromanian National Day also be approved as a Romanian holiday celebrated every 23 May.
 However, the Parliament of Romania rejected this.